snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-attribution-data-model/custom-implementations/index.md

   {% endif%}
  ```

-Finally, the model takes the aggregated conversion level data and does a series of unions to aggregate metrics by attribution type (.first touch, last touch etc.) Here again you might want to adjust what specific metrics you are interested in, add your own etc.
+Finally, the model takes the aggregated conversion level data and does a series of unions to calculate metrics by attribution type (first touch, last touch etc.) Here again you might want to adjust what specific metrics you are interested in, add your own etc.

 ## Running the Attribution Analysis with a specific conversion period only
 By default the Attribution package is designed to be run incrementally.